 How does Thai Massage compare to Ayurvedic massage?

 They are members of the same family, but there are major differences.
-Here is my real life experience with both.
+I have real-life experience with both of them.

 Recently I had my first Ayurvedic massage in Kandy, Sri Lanka.
 Here are my impressions.

-I need to clarify that I am just talking about my Ayurvedic massage experience – not about the entire Ayurvedic system.
+I need to clarify that I am only talking about my Ayurvedic massage experience – not about the entire Ayurvedic system.
 Also I am just reporting my personal experience and preferences.
 Others might perceive it differently.

 Ayurvedic massage is just one part of the Ayurvedic system of natural medicine.
 The same goes for Thai Massage which is only one part of the entire system of Thai natural medicine.

 In this article I am just comparing one kind of Ayurvedic massage with the style of Thai Massage which I am practicing and teaching.

 I am not comparing the entire Ayurvedic system with the Thai system of natural medicine.
 That would be an entirely different discussion.